AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

 ]

 ==== Jacobian <s.m.tracking-factor.jacobian>
 The Jacobian's, $jacobian_t$, responsibility is to encode the measurement strength of the tracking factor into a direction for the variable to move towards.
-First let's find the difference $#m.x _"diff"$
+First let us find the difference $#m.x _"diff"$

 $
   #m.x _"diff" = #m.x _"meas" - #m.x _"pos"